 - These liquid minerals are excellent.
 Often as we’re headed out the door to my son’s soccer or basketball practice we put a generous squirt into his water bottle.

 Fermented beverages provide sodium.
 Lacto-fermented sodas and beet kvass are great examples of good ways to hydrate.
 We often make an electrolyte beverage for my daughter who dances: It’s just filtered water, Celtic sea salt, fresh minced ginger and apple cider vinegar — easy and helpful.

 Here’s the link to my Beet Kvass recipe.

 And here are a few other favorites:

 If you haven’t made switchel before, it’s SO easy and fast.
 Switchel is the perfect hydrating beverage for summer time or after physical exertion.

 - Place the following ingredients into a water bottle:

 - 3 cups filtered water, preferably warm or room temperature

-- 1-2 Tablespoons local raw honey, to taste, preferably warm or room temperature, or up to 10 drops stevia
+- 1-2 Tablespoons local raw honey, to taste, preferably warm or room temperature, or maple syrup, or up to 10 drops stevia

 - 1 Tablespoon apple cider vinegar